harvester/docs/docs/networking/best-practice-non-vlan-aware-switch.md

 - One or more "non VLAN-aware" switch(es).

 Network Specification:
-- Management Network is same subnet as VM Network
+- The host and the VM networks are in the same subnet.

 Cabling:
 - The Harvester servers are connected to the switch in a port from `1` to `3`.